 • 91.
-Processing of Absentee Ballot Affidavits
+Processing of Absentee Ballot Declarations Affidavits

 A. Procedure.
-No earlier than 8:00 a.m. on the said Monday immediately preceding the day of the election, the Election Commissioners or the Commission's designees shall commence examination of the affidavits accompanying the absentee ballots.
-The ballot box containing the envelopes containing the affidavits and absentee ballots shall be opened and the said envelopes shall be removed.
-For each affidavit verified as meeting the requirements of Section 77 of this title, the accompanying secrecy envelopes containing the absentee ballot shall be placed in a ballot box locked with three locks.
-Each ballot rejected due to error in the affidavit shall be attached to the affidavit without being opened.
-Said rejected affidavits and ballots shall be labeled and placed in a separate locked box.
-The locked absentee ballot boxes shall be maintained at a secure location under the control of the Election Commission.
+No earlier than 8:00 a.m. on the said Monday immediately preceding the day of the election, the Election Commissioners or the Commission's designees shall commence examination of the declarations affidavits accompanying the absentee ballots.
+The ballot box containing the envelopes containing the declarations-affidavits and absentee ballots shall be opened and the said envelopes shall be removed.
+For each declaration affidavit verified as meeting the requirements of Section 77 of this title, the accompanying secrecy envelopes containing the absentee ballot shall be placed in a secured ballot box.
+Each ballot rejected due to error in the declaration affidavit shall be attached to the declaration affidavit without being opened.
+Said rejected declarations affidavits and ballots shall be labeled and placed in a separate locked box.
+The locked rejected ballots absentee ballot boxes shall be maintained at a secure location for two years following the election.

 B. Watchers.
-Absentee ballot watchers selected in accordance with Section 53 of this Title shall be present at all times during processing of the said affidavits.
+Absentee ballot watchers selected in accordance with Section 53 of this Title shall be present at all times during processing of the said declarations affidavits.